archlinux/archwiki/extensions/LoginNotify/README.md

 	"LoginNotifyCheckKnownIPs": true,
 	"@doc": "Whether to trigger a notification after successful logins from unknown IPs.", "LoginNotifyEnableOnSuccess": true,
-	"@doc": "Set different default notification preferences for different user groups.
-For user groups that have any of the user rights listed in this array, the preferences specified in Hooks:getOverriddenOptions() are on by default.", "LoginNotifyEnableForPriv": [ "editinterface", "userrights" ],
 	"@doc": "Override this to use a different secret than $wgSecretKey", "LoginNotifySecretKey": null,
 	"@doc": "Expiry in seconds.
 Default is 180 days",